-- All requests for fee assistance must be submitted to the Fee Assistance Administrator; - The Superintendent of Business Services will make final decisions on all fee assistance; - Only current residents of the Skokie Park District taxing district are eligible for fee assistance: - Any resident regardless of race, gender, religion, national origin, sexual orientation, civil union, marital status or disability can apply for fee assistance; - Request for fee assistance must be submitted at least two weeks prior to the beginning of a class; - All information is confidential and will be used only to determine eligibility for fee assistance; - Forms needed to apply for fee assistance are: - o Fully completed fee assistance application - o Completed 1040 form - o Any applicable schedules (Social Security eligibility letters, etc.); - Fee Assistance request forms are available to residents at all Park District facilities and on the Park District's website; and - Periodically, the Skokie Park District may adopt revised standards based upon criteria as approved by the Board of Park Commissioners.
+- All requests for fee assistance must be submitted to the Fee Assistance Administrator; - The Superintendent of Business Services will make final decisions on all fee assistance: - Only current residents of the Skokie Park District taxing district are eligible for fee assistance; - Any resident regardless of race, gender, religion, national origin, sexual orientation, civil union, marital status or disability can apply for fee assistance; - Request for fee assistance must be submitted at least two weeks prior to the beginning of a class; - All information is confidential and will be used only to determine eligibility for fee assistance; - All required forms must be submitted. - Fee Assistance request forms are available to residents at all Park District facilities and on the Park District's website; and - Periodically, the Skokie Park District may adopt revised standards based upon criteria as approved by the Board of Park Commissioners.